Assyrians of The Middle

 ensure its condemnation, for they repented at the preaching of Jonah,

 and what is here is greater than Jonah."
-Because of these New
+Because

-reads the third chapter of Jonah on Wednesday of the
+Catholic Church reads the third chapter of Jonah on Wednesday of the

 first week of Lent.
 In the Greek Orthodox liturgy, the entire book of

 Jonah is read during Lent, while Anglicans and Lutherans read portions

 of it.
 During the afternoon service on Yom Kippur, the Jews read the

-book of Jonah because of its emphasis on God's forgiveness after genuine repentance.
+book of Jonah because of its emphasis on God's forgiveness after genuine

-commemorated the event: Christians built a church where Jonah "had
+Jews commemorated the event: Christians built a church where Jonah "had

 preached."
 The Jews of Mosul had the synagogue of Obadiah which,

 according to tradition, "Jonah built."
-William C. Emhardt and George
+William C.

-and Christian tradition.
+Jewish and Christian tradition.

-statement that he was "born in the land of the
+to Tatian's/Tatianos statement that he was "born in the land of the

-Assyrians," and note that the Acts of Mar Qardagh trace the martyr's ancestry to ancient
+Assyrians," and note that the Acts of Mar Qardagh trace the martyr's

-an ancient hero.
+to an ancient hero.
 This writer has heard Persians on the streets of